|

 Metal Thunder, which was all hard rock after 7pm.
 Deep

-never had better ratings then during that all too brief time.
+has never had better ratings then during that all too brief

-Occasionally, I would have something else to do and I originally
+time.
+Occasionally, I would have something else to do and I

-the records, graduating to speaking and eventually to replacing
+on just playing the records, graduating to speaking and eventually

-me when I quit in '73 or '74 to go manage Variety Records
+to replacing me when I quit in '73 or '74 to go manage Variety

 Don O'Bryan subbed once and played Eagles and such,